The False Armistice in France

 7. Le Petit Méridional, 8 Novembre 1918, p2, under ‘Sachons attendre!’

 8. Will Irwin, The Making of a Reporter, Chapter 20, pp365-366.
 (New York.
 1942); and Emmet Crozier, American Reporters on the Western Front, 1914-18, Chapter XXIII, ‘Too Soon the Good News’, pp260-261.
 (New York.
 1959).
 There are factual errors in Irwin’s account: he gives 8 November as the date of the False Armistice and confuses the naval attaché in London with the one in Paris.
-Crozier’s later account claims that the British nurse told Irwin that the armistice had been signed at 11:00 am and would take effect at 3:00 pm.
+Crozier’s later account says that the British nurse told Irwin that the armistice had been signed at 11:00 am and would take effect at 3:00 pm.

 9. See ‘False Armistice Cablegrams from France’on this website.